What is Scientific Method?

 Growing bean plants:

 - What is the purpose: The main purpose of this experiment is to know where the bean plant should be kept inside or outside to check the growth rate and also set the time frame as four weeks.

 - Construction of hypothesis: The hypothesis used is that the bean plant can grow anywhere if the scientific methods are used.

 - Executing the hypothesis and collecting the data: Four bean plants are planted in identical pots using the same soil.
-Two are placed inside and the other two are placed outside.
+Two are placed inside, and the other two are placed outside.
 Parameters like the amount of exposure to sunlight, and amount of water all are the same.
-After completion of four weeks, all the four plant sizes are measured.
+After the completion of four weeks, all four plant sizes are measured.

 - Analyse the data: While analysing the data, the average height of plants should be taken into account from both places to determine which environment is more suitable for growing the bean plants.

 - Conclusion: The conclusion is drawn after analyzing the data.